 The first professional option is commonly referred to as in-office whitening.
 This procedure is performed in a dental office.
-During an appointment, your dental professional will apply a whitening gel to the surface of your teeth.
+During an appointment, a dental professional will apply a whitening gel to the surface of the teeth.
 The entire office visit generally takes about 90 minutes and you will be able to see results immediately.

 At-Home Teeth Whitening

 Tray bleaching is a type of professional whitening that uses custom-made trays and whitening gel only available through a dentist.
 The whitening gel is placed in custom-fitted trays that fit perfectly over your teeth.
 As the peroxide in the gel breaks down, hydroxyradicals help whiten stained teeth.

 Unlike strips, this process whitens all your natural teeth and may contain ingredients intended to provide maximum comfort.
 At-home professional tray whitening generally takes ten to 14 days, although you may notice results in as little as three to five days.